takaya1337/takaya1337.github.io/htb/en/02/index.md

 The highlighted part is the juiciest bit of this XML file.
 If you read the article a little bit more, you will find that the **cpassword** tag is actually the user's password (you can even find the username in the file too), encrypted with AES-256 bit.

-By itself, the encryption should be enough, but somehow, with reasons unkown, Microsoft released the [encryption key](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-gppref/2c15cbf0-f086-4c74-8b70-1f2fa45dd4be).
+By itself, the encryption should be enough, but somehow, with reasons unkown, Microsoft released the **[encryption key](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-gppref/2c15cbf0-f086-4c74-8b70-1f2fa45dd4be)**.
 In other words, the GPP password is ultimately hackable.

 If you're using Kali Linux, `gpp-decrypt` is already installed by default.
 ```